 Micro-mobility data analysis

-Goals The goal is to better understand how e-scooters and other micro-mobility vehicles are used.
+Goals The goal is to better understand the possibilities and tools for monitoring the use of e-scooters and other micro-mobility vehicles.

 Contacts Janne Rinne, Forum Virium Helsinki